The first steps every first home buyer should take

 Many lenders require a minimum deposit of 20% to purchase your first home.
-So, you need to understand how much you can afford to pay and the other upfront costs that are involved.
+So, you need to understand how much you can afford to pay in relation to home loan repayments and the other upfront costs that are involved.
 These upfront costs include; stamp duty and legal/ conveyancing fees.
 It also pays to determine if you're eligible for additional financial assistance as a first home buyer.

-You will then need to consider the other costs involved while you are paying off your mortgage.
+You will then need to consider the other costs involved while you are paying off your home loan.
 These include rates, maintenance and repairs, insurance, plus much more.
 Here at REIF we always recommend putting some money aside for a rainy day.

 Understanding the costs involved will allow you to make calculated sacrifices and budgets that are essential for being a home owner.

 The other important how you need to consider is how you're going to find the home for you and your needs (short and long term).

 Understanding local markets and the location in which you want to buy is incredibly important for finding your first piece of real estate.
 You should also establish whether you want to build a new home or buy an existing one.
 Here at Real Estate Investment Finance, we much prefer building new property due to their extensive benefits which you can find in this article.
 However, you need to determine how and why buying new or established will benefit you!

 Reach out about becoming a first home buyer

 Above all else, it's so important to talk to someone with experience and expertise in this field to answer all of your questions.
 Our team of Property and Finance Specialists at REIF are always available to answer all of your queries and concerns about entering into the property market as a first home buyer.

 We're assisting a range of different clients across the country to make their property and finance dreams a reality.

 Feel free to reach out to our expert team on the details provided below.
 Always happy to help!